mechanoChem/mechanoChemFEM/readme.md

 <B>mechanoChemFEM</B><br>
 =======================================================================
 mechanoChemFEM contains dealMultiphysics: a light library based on deal.ii for ease of mechano-chemical modeling using finite element method, and many examples built on this library.

-Master branch contains the current stable version of the code and documentaion.
+Master branch contains the current stable version of the code and documentaion.<br>
+example branch contains the code for all examples.<br>
+Other branches contain the older versions.

 <B>List of contributors:</B><br>